© Martin U Waltz

 “I’m an observer.
 I try to make images out of what I perceive to be special moments – usually from a little distance.
 These special moments happen most of the time in public spaces.
 That is why my work is considered to be street photography.
 I like it when elements in my pictures are communicating.
 These elements can repel or attract each other, or can have a balanced relationship.
 Initially, I do not work on particular themes.
 Yet I do sequence my work in series.”

 Kay von Aspern was a member of the street photography collective Seconds2Real.
-He offers a street photography workshop in Vienna together with Siegfried Hansen.

 “Street photography to me is freedom.
 All you need is a camera, everything else just happens.
 I see street photography as a very open genre with ties to landscape, portraiture and documentary photography.
 Street photography does not have to happen in the streets.